Since we keep a small number of dogs, we breed very selectively and do not always have puppies available.

 Q: the waitlist

-A: One of the most common questions is, "Where am I on your waitlist"
+A: One of the most common questions is, "How does the waitlist work?"

 A puppy starts their journey to their new home having been raised in my home with the hustle and bustle of the household.
 They are well socialized (my kids are grown and gone but I am not above borrowing from the neighbour) with humans of all ages as well as other animals.